mauritsunkel/colorify/README.md

 - viridis palettes, that are perceptually uniform and
-  colorblind-friendly: Viridis, Turbo, Inferno, Cividis, Plasma, Rocket & Mako.
+  colorblind-friendly: Viridis, Turbo, Inferno, Cividis, Plasma, Rocket and Mako.
 - Rcolorbrewer palettes and inspired palette visualization.
 - ggplot2 easy-to-use integration of scale_color\_\* and scale_fill\_\*
   bindings.
-- base R (grDevices) palettes: Rainbow, Heat, Terrain, Topo, Cm & all hcl/pal palettes.
+- base R (grDevices) palettes: Rainbow, Heat, Terrain, Topo, Cm and all hcl/pal palettes.
 - Okabe-Ito palette, for a highly distinct and colorblind-safe scheme.